 Gala: This apple is perfect for snacking and baking.
 It is a milder apple with a sweet flavor.
 The Gala apple is perfect for sauces.

 Did you know that there are three fantastic ways to fundraise with Rada Cutlery?
 It’s true!
 Tens of thousands of nonprofit groups each year successfully fundraise with Rada Cutlery for this reason, among others.
 You can raise money through catalog sales, event sales, and online sales, ensuring that you and your group maximize effectiveness.
 Since each sale earns a 40% profit, it doesn’t take long to meet even ambitious goals!

-See for yourself the amazing Rada Cutlery kitchen products your group can sell by clicking on the Fundraising Catalog Cover below.
+See for yourself the amazing Rada Cutlery kitchen products your group can sell.

 The Fundraising Made EASY is the leader’s guide and has information on how to get started with your fundraiser.
 Check it out to learn about selling Rada Cutlery for your church, club, team, school, or youth group.
 We help 18,000 groups a year to raise money for their causes!

 Peel, Slice, Bake, Eat!

 Enjoy this apple dumpling video recipe to guide you step by step through the recipe.

 Hi, Kristi in Rada Kitchen and I’d like to share a recipe with you from one of our 101 Recipes using apples cookbook.
 This is a cookbook for everything from appetizers to main dishes to desserts.
 And what I am going to make today is Southern Apple Dumplings.